 Mexico, officially called the United Mexican States, is a geographical part of North America, a cultural part of Latin America, and a historical part of Ibero-America.

-So, it’d be interesting to explore this country that has become a popular destination for digital nomads.
+So, exploring this country that has become a popular destination for digital nomads would be interesting.
 Why?

 It’s inexpensive to live here.
 In most cities, you can easily find a comfortable living place for less than $1,000 monthly.
 You should check out these cheapest and safest places to visit in Mexico.

-The weather is great.
+The weather is excellent.
 Mexico is warm and sunny year-round, making it a perfect place to work outdoors.

 And there are a lot of things to do.
 From exploring ancient ruins to lounging on the beach, you’ll never get bored in Mexico.